brucemack/hello-swd/README.md

 The program that is flashed is blinky.cpp.
 A few things need to happen to prepare this test

+* Create the makefile for the correct target:

+        cmake -DPICO_BOARD=pico ..

 * Build blinky normally to create blinky.elf

+        make blinky

 * Convert blinky.elf to blinky.bin using:

          arm-none-eabi-objcopy -O binary blinky.elf blinky.bin